MACE-App/MACE/README.md

 > This is a beta release.
 Core features are stable and ready for real-world use, but some features are still being refined based on community feedback.

 **Current Focus:**
-- Expanding MDM platform integrations (Kandji, Mosyle)
+- Expanding MDM platform integrations (Kandji)
 - Improving audit export accuracy for MDM platforms

 **Known Limitations:**